MERA EVENTS Sustainability Policy 2022

 3. Continuous improvement

-We aren’t perfect yet but we are continuously challenge ourselves and our industry to become more sustainable, creating innovative & memorable experiences with the least environmental, social and economic impact.
+We aren’t perfect yet but we are continuously challenging ourselves and our industry to become more sustainable in creating innovative & memorable experiences with the least environmental, social and economic impact.

 4. Measuring and reducing negative impacts